-Oh, wouldn't it be wonderful if everyone on your team could stay super productive, and ignore every little distraction that comes along?
+Can you imagine a scenario in which everyone on your team could operate at the highest level and ignore every little distraction that comes along?
 Sounds like a dream!

 Unfortunately, this dream is far-fetched.
 No one can stay on top of their game 8 hours per day, 5 days a week.
 Additionally, sometimes it’s just too hard to ignore that Facebook notification… And when they don’t, employees immediately lose focus which they then struggle to get back for another 30 minutes.

-You already know that phones, social media, news sites, and other distractions coming from the internet exists, and there are a few things you can do about them.
-In this article, however, we’ll focus on some other productivity killers, and see how employee time tracker app can help you keep them at a minimum.
+You already know that phones, social media, news sites, and other distractions coming from the internet exist, and there are a few things you can do about them.
+In this article, however, we’ll focus on some other productivity killers, remote work tools, and how employee time tracker apps can help you keep them at a minimum.